The Four P’s of Marketing: What They Are and How to Apply Them

 Start with the Ps to build your strategy

 As you develop your own Four (or Seven) Ps, it’s important to remember that each component is crucial on its own, but they also interact heavily.
 Make sure the elements you’ve already defined still make sense in relation to the others.
-For example, your price will be impacted on the acquisition costs of your promotions, so it’s important to take that into account when determining the minimum price you should set for your product.
+For example, your price will be impacted by the acquisition costs of your promotions, so it’s important to take that into account when determining the minimum price you should set for your product.
 Go back over the questions in this blog post to help iron out some of these relationships.

 It’s also important to understand that once defined, your Ps aren’t static.
 These foundational elements should be revisited when developing new or growing product marketing strategies and evolve, along with your product, as the market changes.